Building Financial Skills for the Future

 Learn responsibility.
-A saving or checking ledger will directly reflects a child’s contributions and savings as well as withdrawals and will help teach responsibility for actions.
+A saving or checking ledger will directly reflect a child’s contributions and deposits as well as withdrawals and will help teach responsibility for their actions.
 This will also teach a valuable lesson of decisions and consequences.
-If they don’t regularly contribute to their account or resist spending, they will never reach their saving goal!
+If they don’t regularly contribute to their account or resist spending, they will never reach their savings goals!
 This is also a chance for children to feel a sense of fulfillment and pride when they reach their saving goal.
 These positive feelings will help reinforce proper savings and spending habits.

 With these skills firmly in hand, your student will be prepared to face the financial challenges of saving for college and responsibly managing debt.
-Members Choice can provide help in both of these areas through our Scholarship Program, which awards up to $1000 to matriculating seniors, and SMART Option Student Loans with competitively low interest rates.
+MC Federal can provide help in both of these areas through our Scholarship Program, which awards up to $1000 to matriculating seniors, and SMART Option Student Loans with competitively low interest rates.